PCI DSS v4.0.1 – FAQ on Compliance

 While some companies might not have these types of technology in place currently, the systems are worth noting in case these technologies are used in the future.
 Also, applicable requirements have expanded for tools already in scope, including anti-malware tools, logging and security information and event management tools, and authentication and authorization tools.

-In the past, the annual confirmation of the PCI scope might have been performed only by an assessor as part of a PCI assessment.
-Now it must be performed independently by the assessed entity itself, separately from any scoping evaluation performed by the assessor.
+The annual confirmation of the PCI scope must be performed independently by the assessed entity itself, separately from any scoping evaluation performed by the assessor.
 The scope from both the entity and the assessor should align, and any differences must be specifically noted in Section 3.1 of the report on compliance (ROC) executive summary.
 This is a separate requirement from simply maintaining an inventory of in-scope systems.

 Elements of the requirement are: